Karenvn/data_note/README.md

 - the supplied accession must survive the normal tax-id and excluded-name filtering
 - assembly override flags and their environment-variable equivalents only work when the input resolves to exactly one BioProject, not a batch list

-## Architecture
+## Structure

-The refactor of genome note writing scripts is centered on a typed internal model with a flattened template context only at the point of filling the Markdown template.
+The refactor of the genome note writing scripts is centred on a typed internal model, which is converted into a context dictionary just before filling the Markdown template.

-- `data_note/orchestrator.py` coordinates the end-to-end workflow for one BioProject.
+- `data_note/orchestrator.py` coordinates the workflow for each BioProject.
-- `data_note/models/` contains typed slices for base note info, assembly, sequencing, sampling, curation, taxonomy, annotation, quality, and author metadata.
+- `data_note/models/` contains typed data sections for base note information, assembly, sequencing, sampling, curation, taxonomy, annotation, quality, and author metadata.
-- `data_note/models/note_data.py` bundles those typed slices into a single `NoteData` object during orchestration.
+- `data_note/models/note_data.py` combines these typed data sections into a single `NoteData` object during orchestration.
-- `data_note/services/assembly_workflow_service.py`, `sequencing_workflow_service.py`, and `annotation_quality_workflow_service.py` now own the main stage-level workflow logic.
+- `data_note/services/assembly_workflow_service.py`, `sequencing_workflow_service.py`, and `annotation_quality_workflow_service.py` contain the main workflow logic.
-- `data_note/services/render_context_builder.py` is the main boundary that derives and flattens typed slices into the final template-facing `NoteContext`.
+- `data_note/services/render_context_builder.py` converts the typed data sections into the final `NoteContext`, which is used to fill the template.
-- `data_note/profiles/` defines project-specific behaviour for Darwin, Psyche, and ASG.
+- `data_note/profiles/` defines project-specific behaviour for Darwin, Psyche, and ASG projects.
-- `data_note/tables/` contains profile-specific table builders for the different Tree of Life projects.
+- `data_note/tables/` contains profile-specific table builders for the different projects.
-- `data_note/services/figure_service.py` plus the image helper modules handle profile-driven figure collection and naming separately from Markdown rendering.
+- `data_note/services/figure_service.py` and the image helper modules handle profile-driven figure collection and naming separately from Markdown rendering.

 The intended flow is: